Kong/docs.konghq.com/app/dev-portal/portals/settings/team-mapping.md

 1. Navigate to your Dev Portal URL and log in as a test developer that is assigned to the team in your IdP.
     You can find your Dev Portal URL in the Dev Portal settings in the **Portal Domain** tab.

-2. If the mappings are correct, you should see any API products that you assigned to the team in Konnect.
+2. If the mappings are correct, you should see any APIs that you assigned to the team in Konnect.

 Once a developer in your IdP team signs into the Dev Portal, they will be populated as a new developer associated with that team in Konnect.
 You can verify this by going to the Dev Portal teams settings in Konnect.
 The test developer should be listed there as a developer associated with your team.